 The Office of the Provost provides the guiding vision and framework for the overall academic leadership and administrative management of the university.
 EI is one of the major initiatives that the office leads and supports.
-The co-sponsors for the initiative are the Vice Provost for Teaching and Learning (VPTL), and the Vice Provost for Lifelong Learning.
-Specifically, the VPTL leads the following efforts: REACH, Unizin, UW-Madison Canvas Pilot.
-The VPTL also partners with a number of teaching and learning organizations and affiliates across campus to enrich undergraduate education and the student experience at UW-Madison.
+The co-sponsors for the initiative are the vice provost for teaching and learning, and the vice provost for lifelong learning.

-The following units from the Provost’s Office also play an integral role in supporting the initiative:
+The following units from the Office of the Provost also play an integral role in supporting the initiative:

 - Academic Planning and Institutional Research (APIR) – APIR is the institutional research (IR) office on campus that provides analytics for decision-making, policy development and review.
 In addition, the office supports academic program planning and analysis for several EI projects and programs.